pytest-dev/pytest-bdd/README.rst

 Note that `then` step definition (`text_should_be_correct`) in this example uses `text` fixture which is provided by a `given` step (`i_have_text`) argument with the same name (`text`).
-This possibility is described in the `Step arguments are fixtures as well!`_ section.
+This possibility is described in the `Step arguments are injected into step context`_ section.

 Loading whole feature files